 An electronic communication device can include a cell phone, landline, text messages, email, or other devices.
 New technology often requires new laws and techniques to protect against abuse.

 Cyberstalking is a form of PC 646.9 stalking in California that can be filed as either a misdemeanor or felony, called a “wobbler.”
-The decision by the prosecutor on what to file depends typically on:
+The decision by the prosecutor on what to file typically depends on:

-- whether the victim filed a restraining order,
+- Whether the victim filed a restraining order,

-- criminal record of the defendant
+- Criminal record of the defendant

-- if the stalking is related to a domestic violence case.
+- If the stalking is related to a domestic violence case.

-- “Anyone who willfully, maliciously, and repeatedly follows or harasses someone and makes a credible threat with the intent to place them or their family in reasonable fear for their safety is guilty of stalking.”
+California Penal Code Section 646.9 defines the crime of cyberstalking as “Anyone who willfully, maliciously, and repeatedly follows or harasses someone and makes a credible threat with the intent to place them or their family in reasonable fear for their safety is guilty of stalking.”

 People charged with stalking at large are being accused of purposefully and repeatedly driving to harass someone.
-This type of unlawful conduct can occur in various ways, including on social media platforms and chatrooms.
+This type of unlawful conduct can occur in various ways, including on social media platforms and chat rooms.

 These behaviors, along with a "credible threat to someone," as defined by California Penal Code Section 646.9(g), result in hefty fines and jail time.